What should you not clean aluminum with?

 Avoid using acidic or alkaline cleaners (e.g., hydrochloric acid, bleach, or ammonia-based solutions), as they corrode aluminum’s protective oxide layer.
 Abrasive materials like steel wool or harsh scrubbing pads can scratch surfaces and compromise finishes.
 Solvents containing chlorine or acetone may damage coatings.
 For optimal longevity, use pH-neutral detergents, soft cloths/sponges, and rinse thoroughly with water.

 At Xtra Metal Group, our precision-engineered aluminum cladding undergoes rigorous surface treatment to enhance durability.
 With 30+ years of expertise in global architectural projects, we ensure materials meet strict quality standards and provide tailored maintenance guidelines for specific applications.
-Trust our一站式 solutions to balance aesthetics, performance, and ease of care.
+Trust our one-stop solutions to balance aesthetics, performance, and ease of care.

 Donnie -- Xtrametal Engineer